KristianLyng/varnishfoo/chapter-3.rst

 If you are working with Varnish, you need to know how to get information from it, how to start and stop it and how to tweak it a bit.

-This chapter will cover the architecture of Varnish, how Varnish deals with logs, best practices for running Varnish and debugging your Varnish installation.
+This chapter explains the architecture of Varnish, how Varnish deals with logs, best practices for running Varnish and debugging your Varnish installation.